Greece is a small country with a population of 10.7 million people, but its international situation is quite complex.

 Being located at the southernmost tip of the Balkans and being close to the Black Sea and the Middle East, Greece attracts the attention of foreign powers as well.
-Through NATO, Greece maintains close relations with the US, who has a military base in Crete.
+Through NATO, Greece maintains close relations with the United States, who has a military base in Crete.
 Russia also has interests in the country: apart from long-standing historical ties based upon the common Orthodox faith and shared interests, Moscow plans to build a pipeline passing through Greece.
-Finally, the most recent presence is that of China, who considers Greece as the gate to the EU in the context of its ambitious “One Belt, One Road” initiative aimed at connecting Europe and the Far East.
-Because of this, Beijing is making significant investments in the country, especially in infrastructures such as ports or railways.
+Finally China, who considers Greece as the gate to the EU in the context of its ambitious 'One Belt, One Road' (OBOR) initiative aimed at connecting Europe and the Far East, is making significant investments in the country, especially in infrastructures.

 On its part, Greece has interests in the Eastern Mediterranean due to security and economic reasons (namely hydrocarbon exploitation, a relevant issue considering the country’s lack of energy resources) and in the Balkans, and in spite of the recent difficulties it remains an important investor in both areas.
-Greece also play a significant role in maritime trade, having one of the biggest merchant fleets in the world.
+Greece also plays a significant role in maritime trade, having one of the biggest merchant fleets in the world.

 As such, after the severe economic recession and the social troubles it experienced, the situation is improving.
 Much remains to be done before the situation comes back to pre-crisis level; but a rebound is possible, and the international context offers opportunities in this sense.
-However, Greece needs to carefully manage the situation to ensure a firm recovery and avoid a new stagnation or excessive dependence from foreign countries in financial and political terms.
+However, Greece needs to carefully manage the situation to ensure a firm recovery while avoiding a new stagnation or excessive dependence from foreign countries in financial and political terms.